ChrisAntley1/Speak-to-Lichess/README.md

 *The extension comes preloaded with some problematic words already replaced, including "Brooke".

 Technical stuff/why this is necessary: The Web Speech API, which is currently considered an 'experimental technology', is set up to use the SpeechGrammar interface.
 This interface represents a set of words or patterns of words that the recognition service should look for specifically.
-This would allow us to set a list of well known words to represent columns and receive consistent voice data interpretations.
+This would allow us to set a list of well known words to represent columns and receive consistent recognition results.
 Unfortunately, the recognition service provided by Chrome currently ignores this list.
 See the 'Handling errors and unrecognized speech' section of this page: https://developer.mozilla.org/en-US/docs/Web/API/Web_Speech_API/Using_the_Web_Speech_API.
-That said, individual letter recognition would likely still be very inconsistent, even with a vocabulary list of letters.

 More command examples, and words that are generally interpreted consistently, can be found here: https://docs.google.com/spreadsheets/d/1g6cGDRYvjGPj2gqeEMUVYwbZG3xjz_SrX_2q9z0Tsxo/edit?usp=sharing

 ## Text Input Box submission

-For Blitz or faster formats, or if you are unable to/uninterested in using an API token, you may use Lichess's text input box to submit moves.
+For Blitz or faster formats, or if you are unable to/uninterested in using an API token, you may use the Lichess text input box to submit moves.
 This requires that you press 'enter' to submit moves, and that you dictate SAN format moves.

 1. On Lichess, enable text input by going to https://lichess.org/account/preferences/game-behavior and enabling "Input moves with the keyboard"